enebular/docs/en/InfoMotion/InfoMotionTool.md

 eit create [graph name] -t piechart
 ```

-# InfoType dependancies
+# InfoType dependencies

-Each graph has it's own dependancies.
+Each graph has it's own dependencies.
 To install them you will have to use npm install.
-Once installed you can continue on to pacaking and running the graph.
+Once installed you can continue on to packaging and running the graph.

 ```bash
 cd [graph name]